10thmagnitude/application_dotnet/README.md

 You must move your Web Deploy Package onto the target node.
 This is accomplished using windows_zipfile in the test recipe.
 This will change in future versions.

+When generating the Web Deploy Package, make sure that the site name you provide includes any pathing.
+For example if you're referencing an application that exists under a website you should set the site name to <SiteName>/<AppName>.

 ### Platforms
 * Windows 2012R2